 - Shall solicit from Trustees, members, and interested parties ideas and potential actions that further PNLHA’s purposes, and shall inform the President of these ideas and actions.

 - Will work with the President to promote new memberships and membershiprenewal.

 - Shall offer an annual printed report to be distributed to the AGM.

-- Shall keep an official record of Executive Board meetings and the annual business meetings and shall distribute minutes of the meetings to Executive Board members and Trustees within 30 days after the meeting.
+- Shall keep an official record of Executive Board meetings and the annual business meetings and shall distribute minutes of the meetings to Executive Board members and Trustees no more than 30 days after the meeting.